Yamakaky/dcpu/README.md

 Available binaries are assembler, disassembler, emulator and sprite.

-Some features are only available on Rust nightly.
-To enable them, install Rust nightly then run;

-    # cargo run --release --features nightly --bin ...

 ### Build features

 The following build features are available ([x] means "enabled by default"):